 Finally, I decided to give the thumbprint cookie a try, I figured I could make adjustment and easily combine some other cooks’ ideas with my own creative input.
 So, that’s what I settled on.
 I was pretty excited.
 I knew I would be jazzing up my cookies, taking fresh ideas from myself, as well as bit and pieces from other skilled bakers.
 It would be a fun adventure!
 I’m pleased to say I created a masterful cookie, one that will certainly be added to my always-growing cookie recipe collection.

 This recipe makes about 40 2 inch cookies.
 Set the oven at 350 – place a rack toward the middle, or close to the bottom third.
-You do not want the cookie tops to get very brown, just faintly a bit of color.
+You do not want the cookie tops to get very brown, just a faint bit of color.

 Line 2 baking sheets with parchment or use silicone baking sheets.